-MN is a fiduciary pension fund asset manager that works to ensure the financial future of almost two million people in The Netherlands.
-MN has 114 billion euro assets under management and aims for both financial and social return and long-term value creation for its stakeholders.
+MN is a fiduciary asset manager that carries out the pensions administration for almost two million people in The Netherlands.
+MN has 129 billion euro assets under management and aims for both financial and social return and long-term value creation for its stakeholders, the large metal schemes PME and PMT, as well as the pension fund for the merchant navy.
 MN sees the integration of climate-related opportunities and risks in investment decisions and processes as its fiduciary duty.
 MN has engaged in impact investing since 2016.
 The current impact investments total 1.9 billion euro at the end of 2018.
 For more information, see www.mn.nl.

 The GIIN interviewed Mr. Arjan van Wieren, Head of Private Equity, Infrastructure, Real Estate & Equities, about MN’s impact investing strategy and activity.

-Like many institutional investors, MN had already integrated ESG considerations across its entire investment portfolio, with its main instruments for responsible investment including: exclusions, proxy voting, and company engagement.
+Like many institutional investors, MN had already integrated ESG considerations across its entire investment portfolio.
+Its main instruments for responsible investment are: exclusions, proxy voting, and company engagement.
 MN is also actively supporting responsible investment practices.
-For instance, MN contributed to the Task Force on Climate-related Financial Disclosure and, together with many other institutional investors around the globe, endorsed the principles of Fiduciary Duty in the 21ste Century’, the initiative of former Vice President of the U.S. Al Gore.
-Van Wieren explains: “At a certain point we decided that it was time for a next step.
-The integration of ESG tends to be focused on excluding or improving the negative aspects of investments.
+For instance, MN contributed to the Task Force on Climate-related Financial Disclosure and, together with many other institutional investors around the globe, endorsed the principles of Fiduciary Duty in the 21st Century’, the initiative of former Vice President of the U.S. Al Gore.
+Van Wieren explains: “At a certain point we decided that it was time for the next step.
+The integration of ESG-criteria tends to be focused on excluding or improving the negative aspects of investments.
 With our impact investments, we are seeking to actively channel capital to positive solutions.
 We see impact investments as investments that address specific social and/or environmental challenges, or investments that help prevent social and environmental problems.
 It means that we have a clear intention to positively contribute to environmental and social challenges with that investment."

-In that dialogue, the boards concluded that there was one thing missing.
-“Impact investing goes a step further.
-You are actively looking for ways to solve problems.
-You do that by channeling capital towards solutions.
-It is a new approach that complements the other ESG instruments that are more focused on the negative ESG impact.
-Also important, but different.”
+In due course, the boards concluded that there was one thing missing.
+“Impact investing goes one step further.
+You are actively looking for ways to solve problems by channeling capital towards solutions.
+It is a new approach that complements the other ESG instruments that are more focused on excluding or limiting the negative ESG impact.
+Also very important, but different.”

 “The Paris Climate Agreement from 2016 accelerated the movement we were already in,” Van Wieren says.
 “MN and its clients have publicly endorsed the agreement and this brings an obligation to act upon it.
-This led to one of the larger themes that we have within MN for impact investing: Energy Transition.
-We want to prevent global warming beyond two degrees Celsius.
-This means that we are actively looking for investments that positive contribute to the energy transition and Co2 reduction.”
+This led to one of our larger themes within the domain of impact investing: Energy Transition.
+As the devastating impacts of climate change are clear, we wish to contribute to the prevention of global warming beyond two degrees Celsius.
+This means that we are actively looking for investments that positively contribute to the energy transition and Co2 reduction.”

 Van Wieren explains how MN defines impact: “With ‘impact investments’ we mean: investments that have a clear intention to contribute positively to social or environmental issues, and whereby we could also measure this positive contribution.
 We have four themes for our investments: Energy Transition, Circular Economy, Access to Finance, and Affordable Housing.
-These were selected by the boards of our pension fund clients PME and PMT, working in tandem with their stakeholders, who are beneficiaries from the Dutch metal and engineering sectors.
+These themes were selected by the boards of our pension fund clients PME and PMT, working in tandem with their stakeholders - beneficiaries from the Dutch metal and engineering sectors.

 “These impact investments fit regular criteria such as financial risk and return criteria, and we are making an extra effort to make capital flow towards impact investments.
 If we cannot find existing funds or projects that match our impact themes, we might even build investment products ourselves, in co-creation with external partners.
 For example in the case of affordable housing, we invest directly in residential projects in the Netherlands.”

-“We have been active in impact investing for three years.
+“We have been active in impact investing for three years now.
 When we started, we had four themes and a policy document from our responsible investment department.
 We then created an internal taskforce to share knowledge, brainstorm together and get things moving internally.
-We are receiving investment proposals from all directions: of course via the investments teams, but also via our clients and the responsible investment team.
-We centrally log all these impact investing proposals for our own knowledge sharing and to coordinate whether the proposal fits within our impact portfolio.
-In the process of selecting external managers we have continuous interaction with our clients.
-This goes from creating the long list all the way to deciding on the short list, to final selection.”
+We receive investment proposals from all directions: of course through the investments teams, but also through our clients and the responsible investment team.
+We centrally log all these impact investing proposals for our own knowledge sharing and also simply to coordinate whether the proposal fits within our impact portfolio.
+In the process of selecting external managers we have continuous interaction with our clients, from creating the long list all the way to deciding on the short list and to final selection.”
 Impact investments follow exactly the same process as other investments, Van Wieren explains.
 “The only difference is that a special Responsible Investment steering committee looks at the investment proposal and decides if it deserves the label ‘impact investment’, based on the policy guidelines that MN has defined.”

 “What certainly helps in our journey is that MN’s employees are very motivated to contribute their ideas, and work together to move the frontier.
-ESG is integrated within all our products, from the investment strategy to product mandates, manager selection processes, monitoring, etcetera.
+ESG is integrated within all our products and services, from investment strategy to product mandates, manager selection processes, monitoring, etcetera.
 This means our team is already used to thinking about environmental, social and governance aspects of investments.
-It’s already part of the DNA of our ‘mainstream products’.
-The step to positive impact is then a small one.”
+It’s already part of our DNA.
+So it’s but a small step towards positive impact.”

-Track record and experience of external fund managers is also in short supply for newer impact investment themes, Van Wieren explains.
+There is also a serious lack of track record and experience of external fund managers when it comes to newer impact investment themes, Van Wieren explains.
 It takes time for smaller initiatives to build sufficient scale and track record, which are both needed to make them investable for MN.
 But it is not always limited scale and track record that makes the match difficult.
 “There certainly exist larger funds from more established fund managers.
-Sometimes these funds cover broader impact themes, which can make it difficult to make the match to the four impact themes we focus on, and given our own policy priorities.”
+Sometimes these funds cover broader impact themes, which can make it difficult to match the four impact themes we focus on, also given our own policy priorities.”
 This is why Van Wieren believes in co-creation with suppliers, to be involved earlier in the process of product development, so that some customization is still possible.
-“We do that more often at MN: find a partner and build a product together that is specified according to the wishes of MN’s clients, instead of trying to find an existing product ‘off the shelf’.”
+“That’s how we often work at MN: find a partner and build a product together that is specified according to the wishes of MN’s clients, rather than trying to find an existing suitable product ‘off the shelf’.”

 “It is very important that you first think about what you want to achieve, in terms of financial return as well as in terms of impact.
 Ask: What impact would I like to have and what do my stakeholders find important?
 Also, think about questions like: What is my ambition level?
 How fast do I want to implement my strategy?
 How difficult or easy will it be to implement the strategy?”